savashn/ecewo/README.md

 void get_user_by_params(Req *req, Res *res)
 ```

-Run the `make compile` command and send a request to `http://localhost:4000/users/janedoe`.
+Run the `make build` command and send a request to `http://localhost:4000/users/janedoe`.
 We'll receive this:

 ```sh
 {